 On July 24, 2021, the announcement of "Opinions on Further Alleviating the Burden of Homework and After-School Tutoring for Students in Compulsory Education (the "Opinion")" was made by the General Office of the CPC Central Committee and the General Office of the State Council.
-The Opinion contains guiding principles about requirements and restrictions related to after-school tutoring services, including (i) service providers in AST services on academic subjects relating to compulsory education or academic AST institutions, need to register as non-profit entity, (ii) foreign ownership in academic AST institutions are prohibited, including through contractual arrangements; (iii) listed companies are prohibited from raising capital to invest in businesses that teach academic subjects in compulsory education; (iv) relevant tutoring services on academic subjects in compulsory education; subjects in compulsory education are not allowed during public holidays, weekends and school breaks; and (v) academic AST institutions must follow the fee standards to be established by relevant authorities.
+The Opinion contains guiding principles about requirements and restrictions related to after-school tutoring services, including (i) service providers in AST services on academic subjects relating to compulsory education or academic AST institutions, need to register as non-profit entity, (ii) foreign ownership in academic AST institutions are prohibited, including through contractual arrangements; (iii) listed companies are prohibited from raising capital to invest in businesses that teach academic subjects in compulsory education; (iv) relevant tutoring services on academic subjects in compulsory education are not allowed during public holidays, weekends and school breaks; and (v) academic AST institutions must follow the fee standards to be established by relevant authorities.
 The Opinion also provides that institutions providing after-school tutoring services on academic subjects in high schools (which do not fall within China's compulsory education system) shall take into consideration the Opinion when conducting activities.

-In compliance with the Opinion and applicable rules, regulations and measures, the Company decided in November 2021 to cease offering services relating to academic subjects to students from kindergarten through grade nine ("K9 Academic AST Services") in the mainland of China by the end of December 2021.
-The Company has completed the cessation where the revenues from offering K9 Academic AST Services accounted for a substantial majority of the Company's total revenues in the fiscal years ended February 29, 2020, February 28, 2021 and 2022.
-The Company also has taken actions to restructure its business and operations, including the early termination of certain leased office spaces and learning centers, disposal of relevant leasehold improvements and electronic equipment, which are disclosed in Note 6, 7, 9 and 16.
+In compliance with the Opinion and applicable rules, regulations and measures, the Company decided in November 2021 to cease offering after-school tutoring services on academic subjects to students from kindergarten through grade nine ("K-9 Academic AST Services") in the mainland of China by the end of December 2021.
+The Company has completed the cessation where the revenues from offering K-9 Academic AST Services accounted for a substantial majority of the Company's total revenues in the fiscal years ended February 28, 2021 and 2022.
+The cessation of K-9 Academic AST Services in the mainland of China did not represent a discontinued operation under ASC 205-20-45 since it did not meet the definition of a component because its operations and cash flows are not separately distinguishable from the rest of the Group's services and the cessation did not represent a strategic shift.
+The Company also has taken actions to restructure its business and operations, including the early termination of certain leased office spaces and learning centers, disposal of relevant leasehold improvements and electronic equipment, which are disclosed in Note 6 and 13.

-Responding to the regulatory changes, the Group realigned the business focus towards enrichment learning, learning technology solutions and content solutions.
+Responding to the regulatory changes, the Group realigned the business focus towards enrichment learning services, and learning content solutions.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED FEBRUARY 29, 2020, FEBRUARY 28, 2021 AND FEBRUARY 28, 2022

-(In thousands of U.S. dollars, except share and share related data or otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED FEBRUARY 28, 2021, 2022 AND 2023 (In thousands of U.S. dollars, except share and share related data or otherwise noted)

-As of February 28, 2022, details of the Company's major subsidiaries, VIEs and VIEs' subsidiaries and schools are as follows:
+As of February 28, 2023, details of the Company's major subsidiaries, VIEs and VIEs' subsidiaries and schools are as follows: